 What a “Correction” Might Look Like

-The useful stuff survives: Tools that actually solve problems will keep growing.
-ChatGPT, Midjourney, GitHub Copilot, and similar products that people genuinely use will stick around and improve.
+The useful stuff survives.
+Tools that actually solve problems will keep growing.
+ChatGPT, Midjourney, GitHub Copilot, and similar products that people actually use will stick around and improve.

 What This Means for Everyday People